 Like I said, starting a blog doesn’t mean that you have to break the bank.
 Here are two highly recommended blogging platforms to get you started:

 They have a variety of gorgeous, FREE themes that you can use or you can download additional themes if you want a layout that stands out from the crowd.

-In order to get yourself and your blog out there, you need to be consistently writing blog posts.
+In order to get yourself and your blog out there, it’s important that you start out by consistently writing blog posts.
 This can mean up to every day when you’re first starting!
-I recommend at least every other day.
+I recommend aiming for 3 times per week.

-Getting content out there allows more opportunities for people to see your posts and find your business.
+Getting content out there allows more opportunities for people to see your posts, find your business, and amplifies your reach.

-It might take a while and be a little overwhelming at first, but I promise, if you can stay consistent with your blog posting it will help your blog grow that much faster.
+It might take a while and feel a little overwhelming at first, but I promise if you can stay consistent with your blog posting it will help your blog grow much faster.

-There are some basic guidelines to remember when you are writing your blog posts.
-Here are my top recommendations:
+There are some basic guidelines to remember when you are writing your blog posts:

-One of the biggest turn offs for potential customers will definitely be poor grammar.
+One of the biggest turn-offs for potential customers will definitely be poor grammar.
 You can avoid this by downloading the Grammarly app to have on your desktop.
 It keeps an eye out for both spelling and grammar errors.

-Quality graphics and images now only allows for more chances of being found on Google but creates a better experience for the user as well.
+Quality graphics and images now only allow for more chances of being found on Google but create a better experience for the user as well.

-If you run a blog more like this one, graphics are a little less important, but infographics can go a long way.
+If you run a blog more like this one, photos are a little less important, but infographics can go a long way.

 There are a ton of free sources for stock images online on places like Pixabay.com You can download these images and use them in your posts that way you don’t have to be a professional photographer to still have compelling photos.

 The one thing most bloggers regret not doing sooner is creating an email list.
 All businesses can benefit from building a solid email list and running a blog is just one way to help you add more people to that list.

 The best way to get people to sign up for your emails from you is to create options for people to opt-in for your email list.
 I do this through ConvertKit.

 One of the most effective ways to get people to sign up for your email list is to offer a freebie or discount of some sort.
 Maybe that’s 10% off your photography services or a free eBook on how to start a garden in less than an hour.

-What you write in your emails is of course going to be different based off the type of business that you are running.
-My biggest piece of advice is making sure you are finding a way to keep them opening your emails every week.
+What you write in your emails is, of course, going to be different based on the type of business that you are running.
+But no matter what type of business or blog you run, there are 3 important things to remember:

 Having a niche is your first start toward marketing toward your target audience.
 Another great way is setting up a Pinterest page that is laid out to bring in all of your potential clients.